-The orchestra's Music Director, Omer M Welber, is one of the talented and sought-after prodigies on the international scene.
+The orchestra's Music Director, Omer M Welber, is one of the most talented and sought-after prodigies on the international stage.

 Throughout the years, the orchestra has hosted renowned soloists and conductors, from Israel and abroad.
 Among the conductors are Salvador Brotons, Maxim Shostakovich, Constantine Orbelian, Dan Ettinger, Giselle Ben Dor and Noam Sheriff.
 The orchestra has cooperated with many world-famous opera singers, namely Paata Burchuladze, Lubov Kazarnovskaya, Dmitry Hvorostovsky, Sumi Jo and Jessye Norman, as well as the famous Italian group Gergorian.
 Its solo roster includes pianists Joaquin Achucarro, Yaron Kohlberg, Arie Vardi, Oxana Yablonskaya and Davide Cabassi, violinists Maxim Vengerov, Shlomo Mintz, Haggai Shaham, Sasha Rozhdestveknsky, Vanessa Mae, Miriam Fried and Nikolaj Znaider, cellists Misha Maisky, Arto Noras and Dmitry Yablonsky and the last Galician klezmer artist, Leopold Kozlowsky.